Femicide: Ireland

 Statistics of Femicide in Ireland are reported by the Women's Aid NGO.

 Spain

 Statistics and structure of femicide in Spain are reported by year (2010–2019).

 Switzerland

-In Switzerland, a woman is murdered by her male partner an average of every 15 days.
+The research project Stop Femicide reports that in Switzerland, one woman is killed every two weeks by a man she knows – typically a husband, partner, ex-partner, or male relative.
+At least one more woman each week survives an attempted femicide.

+There is no official government body that systematically records femicides or maintains its own statistics on gender-based killings.
+This lack of data is criticized by researchers, politicians, and civil society groups, as it makes it more difficult to analyze, prevent, and strategically combat violence against women.

 United Kingdom

 Interest in reporting and analyzing levels of femicide in the United Kingdom has grown in recent years, and several national organizations provide support In 2021, a campaign began in the UK led by The Observer and the Femicide Census to better identify femicide, to improve the knowledge of it, and to encourage improved methods to end it.
 This included raising awareness of the data produced by the Femicide Census The organisation, led by Karen Ingala Smith and Clarrie O'Callaghan, justifies it as bringing data together in this way "significantly improves upon currently available data by providing detailed comparable data about femicides in the UK since 2009, including demographic and social factors and the methods men selected to kill women.
 By collating femicides, we can see that these killings are not isolated incidents, and many follow repeated patterns."
 By taking an intersectional approach to the data campaigners, academics and journalists are able to highlight patterns of concern, such as the numbers of older women being killed, those killed by partners and ex-lovers, or those killed during lockdown.
 On average, in the UK, a woman is killed by a man every three days, or by a current or former partner, every four days.
 The data is not gathered in Scotland.
 Data published in 2022 shows that in year ending March 2021, 177 women were murdered in England and Wales (for comparison, 416 men were killed in this period).
 Where there was a known suspect, 92% of the women were killed by men.